COVID-19 pandemic in Georgia (U.S. state): Foundations and charities

 The Arthur M. Blank Family Foundation announced on March 20 that it would donate $5 million to an Atlanta coronavirus fund set up by United Way of Greater Atlanta, and Community Foundation for Northeast Georgia in Atlanta, in addition to $400,000 in other grants for non-profits in Georgia and Montana.

 In an effort to support local artists, non-profit CREATE Dunwoody created "Everything Will Be OK" yard signs which became popular.

 Impact

 Economy

 During the week of March 16–20, unemployment benefit filings in Georgia increased by 400%.
-Businesses and workers from all over have been affected.

 Politics

 Georgia's Democratic presidential primary elections were originally scheduled for March 24, 2020, but they were moved to May 19.
 On March 24, Secretary of State Brad Raffensperger announced that all registered voters would receive absentee ballot request forms in the mail.
 Georgia House Speaker David Ralston wanted to further postpone the election to at least June 23, but Raffensperger insisted the May date would proceed, saying that his plan "keeps the integrity of the vote, while also prioritizing the health and safety of Georgia voters".

 On March 10, state senator Brandon Beach started showing symptoms of COVID-19 and was tested on March 14.
 However, he attended a special session of the legislature on March 16 before his test results arrived on March 18 showing that he had tested positive.
 The entire Georgia state senate, their staffs, and Lieutenant Governor Geoff Duncan went into quarantine until March 30.